MontrealAI/AGI-Alpha-Node-v0/docs/telemetry/alpha-wu-kpi-spec.md

 Because they are derived exclusively from events the contracts already emit, anyone can recompute them without trusting an oracle.

+### Why this set works

+- **End-to-end** — The four KPIs span correctness, quality, timeliness, and post-slash economics so operators always see the full α‑WU lifecycle.
+- **Stake-aware** — Validator-weighted scoring bakes trust directly into the data plane by rewarding staked validators without any external oracle.
+- **Roll-up ready** — Every metric is derivable from the existing `AlphaWUMinted`, `AlphaWUValidated`, `AlphaWUAccepted`, and `SlashApplied` events, which makes them trivial to recompute inside a roll-up or subgraph without bespoke reconciliation jobs.

 ## Event Interface

 Runtime registries should emit the events defined in